JavaScript is required

 • Working in extreme weather conditions.

-Light work is assessed case by case, as every child is different.
+Light work is assessed case by case, as every child is different, with different capabilities.

 Example hazards and controls